va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023_05_23_PCA_for_GWAS.markdown

 ### Establising a PCA pipeline for GWAS

 Over the past few weeks I have worked to develop a PCA pipeline for GWAS, based on the information I learned in Jina's slide deck.
 I began by testing the Hail function hwe_normalized_pca to get an idea of how it worked and how to best apply the output to our GWAS methods.
-In the first test, I tried running PCA on our final matrix table.
+In the first test I tried running PCA on our final matrix table.
 This resulted in an error that is documented [here](https://discuss.hail.is/t/py4jerror-an-error-occurred-while-calling-o1-pypersisttable-when-running-hl-hwe-normalized-pca/3414/3).
 The Hail team suggested filtering our matrix table for common variants, indicating that between 5,000-10,000 variants might be ideal for running the function.

 The methods for ancestry prediction in Data Release 1 incorporated a pipeline that filtered for common variants and then further filtered variants.
 The steps involved in this pipeline are as follows.